transducens/gourmet-ua/jw/README.md

 ## Running the cleaning script

+In order to reproduce our cleaning steps, you can:

 - Install the python 3 requirements with: `pip install -r requirements.txt`

 - Download and clean corpus with: `bash download-clean-jw.sh TL` where `TL` is the ISO 639-1 of the second language of the desired parallel corpus (the first language is always English).

-The resulting corpus will be available in the files `jw300.en-TL.clean.TL` `jw300.en-TL.clean.TL`
+The resulting corpus will be available in the files `jw300.en-TL.clean.TL` and `jw300.en-TL.clean.TL`.

+It is already tokenized, since the original corpus available at Opus is tokenized too.
+You might want to make sure that it is tokenized in the same way as other corpora you are using to train your MT system.

 ## Modifying the cleaning script

 For each cleaning step, the script executes a bash function and creates and intermediate file.
 If you want to skip a step, just comment out the call to the bash function and change the name of the intermediate file expecteded by the next step.